keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

   where you set configuration parameters that are specific to that component.

 The following table summarizes the Keptn umbrella chart scheme;
+click the name in the "Components" column to view the README file that documents the parameters used in the `values.yaml` file for that component:

 | Component | Used for | Configuration file |
 | --------- | -------- | --------------------|